 (AUDIO read by author) We explore indications that the Diocese of Buffalo, over the course of many years, groomed a tight-knit circle of lay advisors in a system that effectively compromised their objectivity.
 Lose that, and you can easily get duped.

 (AUDIO read by author) To combat the clergy sexual abuse crisis, it is not enough to address the abusers.
 We have to change the look-the-other-way culture that allowed the abusers to flourish.
 We examine more dark corners of the diocese to watch how this enabling culture plays out and what laity can do to root it out.

 (AUDIO read by author) This six-part series walks you through dark corners of the Diocese of Buffalo in which we explored areas of moral depravity laced with chilling aloofness and missed opportunities as we examine the the intersection of laity with the clergy sexual abuse crisis.
 To fix this system, we have to fix the culture that created the crisis.
 Laity can play a significant role in doing that.

 The video of the "Path Forward" Symposium held by the Movement to Restore Trust at Canisius College on December 7 is worth watching, but it doesn't capture the whole story.
 Laity, we need help.

 These laypeople represent YOU, me, and our precious families.
 What informed their decisions in their vote on Saturday?
 FIND OUT.
-UPDATE: Here's the member roster and location map from the month the vote of confidence was taken in which 24-4 DPC members voted in confidence of Bishop Richard Malone.
+UPDATE: Here's the member roster and location map from the month the vote of confidence was taken in which 24-4 DPC members voted their confidence of Bishop Richard Malone.
 In this listing, you see five… Continue reading Who represented YOU at this meeting?
 Make phone calls!
 Ask questions.